Zed-z/dragons-path-restorer/README.md

 # Setup

 -   Obtain and put the required files in the appropriate folders
--   Run the `comic-generator.py` script to prepare files and apply fixes
+-   Run the `comic_generator.py` script to prepare files and apply fixes

+# Viewing the comic

+-   After initial setup, the comic starts up automatically
--   Start the web server using `start-webserver.py` or a tool of your choice
+-   To view it any other time, start the web server using `start_webserver.py` or a tool of your choice
--   If it doesn't work straight away, refresh a couple of times
+-   If the site doesn't work straight away, refresh a couple of times

 # Note